contentful/contentful-cli/docs/space/README.md

 * [seed](./seed) - Seed a predefined template to a Space
 * [import](./import) - Import data to your Space, which got exported by [export](./export)
 * [export](./export) - Export data from a Space, which can be later imported via [import](./import)
+* [migration](./migration) - Parses and runs a migration script on a Contentful space.
 * [generate](./generate) - Auto-generate files related to your space.
 For example, migration scripts.